 Temporal tendonitis (or, tendinitis) is perhaps one of the most common craniofacial pain disorders seen in clinical practice.
-Unfortunately, this widespread problem is frequently confused and misdiagnosed as an intra-articular temporomandibular joint disorder.
+Unfortunately, this widespread problem is frequently confused and misdiagnosed as an intra-articular (within) the temporomandibular joint disorder.

 The “temporal tendon” connects the jaw bone to a muscle that spans the side of the head (the “temporal muscle”).
 The purpose of the temporal muscle is to pull the temporal tendon, which helps the mouth to close.

 The condition “temporal tendinitis” refers to inflammation and tenderness of the temporal tendon.
 This condition may often feel like a migraine headache, and so is also known as the “migraine mimic”.